Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_5/README.md

 This is really useful specially for testing certain features:

 - Test dynamic conditions such as moving obstacles or lightning changes.
-- Paramterize worlds and robot configurations to explore edge cases.
+- Parameterize worlds and robot configurations to explore edge cases.
 - Ideal for CI, since there is the possibility of running simulations in headless mode on a server (using `--headless-rendering` flag in `Gazebo` for example).

 Example workflow: